sfc-gh-mhindi/REPO_CBA/15-BB-QPD Future State/Gem_Outline.md

 - **Cost Concerns**: High licensing and infrastructure costs with limited flexibility
 - **Technology Debt**: Legacy systems constraining innovation and modern analytics capabilities
 - **Data Quality Issues**: Inconsistent governance and quality controls across tools
+- **Data Accumulation**: Many sandpits contain years of historical data that users rely on for continuity.
+Snowflake's architecture requires a clear strategy for migrating this data while preserving analytical workflows
+- **Cross-Domain Complexity**: Sandpit datasets often span multiple domains (e.g., Consumer Finance, Customer Service, Wealth).
+Snowflake's domain-aligned governance model necessitates careful segmentation and integration planning
+- **Functional Dependency**: Sandpit workflows are tightly coupled with historical data.
+Migrating without this context risks disrupting business-critical insights and reporting
+- **Data Ownership and Stewardship**: Teradata sandpits lack federated ownership.
+Snowflake's governance framework requires clearly defined data stewardship to support access controls, lineage, and accountability
+- **Retention and Relevance**: With typical retention periods of 12 months, it is essential to identify which datasets are still relevant and ensure only necessary data is migrated
+- **Consumer Enablement**: Analytical consumers including CEE, Tableau users, and analysts expect seamless access to data in the new platform.
+Snowflake must support these consumption patterns without compromising performance or governance

 ---